uio-carpentry/2020-01-24-python/README.md

 Click 'Edit' and add:

-1. A very brief description of your workshop in the "Description" box (e.g., "Miskatonic University workshop, Dec.
+1. A very brief description of your workshop in the "Description" box (e.g., "UiO workshop, Dec.
 2016")

-2. The URL for your workshop in the "Website" box (e.g., `https://gvwilson.github.io/2016-12-01-miskatonic`)
+2. The URL for your workshop in the "Website" box (e.g., `https://gvwilson.github.io/2016-12-01-uio`)

 This will help people find your website if they come to your repository's home page.